icanprogram/unobtanium.io/_posts/2014-01-13-technical_details_and_advantages_of_the_unobtanium_network.md

 author: jacob
 ---

-## Introduction
 Unobtanium was not pre-mined, there were no bounties, and the lead developer on our project returned to us with only 4 UNOs in his wallet.
 This type of dedication and purity to open-source fundementals touched me in a very deep and profound way.
 It inspired me to create a new revolution in open-source development.
 Instead of keeping my holdings to myself, I have distributed my personal shares to the development team.
 This means that not only am I commited to success of Unobtanium, but the development team shares an equally deep interest in creating valubal services for our customers.

 ## Benefits
 Unobtanium uses the same algorithm as bitcoin (SHA256) which also means we run on the same cutting edge ASIC technology as bitcoin.
 Our p2p network is global, we have nodes in every major country and our biggest nodes are in Asia, and the United States.
-We think we are in a truly wonderful position to attract investors who beleive in low volume "value storage."
+We think we are in a truly wonderful position to attract investors who beleive in low volume "value storage".
 We belive in our network, and our hashrate and difficulty back up our claims.

 ## Security
 We care about our products, and most importatly we care about delivering robust and secure services.
 Our online vault (currently in development) will feature 2-way verification, and added security layers to help protect our clients.
 Although for highest security and encryption we reccomend using our desktop vault.
 Investors can rest assured we apply a vigorous amount of our time contemplating added security measures, and we are always looking forward to new innovations in cryptographic security technologies.